ih-lab/Meltos/README.md

  - "-sweep": have meltos run a series of  tests with combinations of different parameters.

--"-min \<arg\>":   Set an upper bound for an abscence in a sample.
+ - "-min \<arg\>":   Set an upper bound for an abscence in a sample.

--"-max \<arg\>":   Set a lower bound for presence in a sample.
+ - "-max \<arg\>":   Set a lower bound for presence in a sample.

--"-clus \<arg\>":  Set a max difference in VAF allowed for combining variant clusters.
+ - "-clus \<arg\>":  Set a max difference in VAF allowed for combining variant clusters.

--"-err \<arg\>":   Set how lenient to be with phylogenic constraints.
+ - "-err \<arg\>":   Set how lenient to be with phylogenic constraints.